BOTOX® provided significant MAS* improvements

 Clinical study design

-Study 1: Pediatric Upper Limb Spasticity
+Study 1: Pediatric Upper Limb Spasticity1

 Randomized, multicenter, double-blind, placebo-controlled in pediatric patients 2-17 years old with upper limb spasticity (MAS elbow or wrist score ≥ 2) because of cerebral palsy or stroke